How to Use the Arts and Science Calendar

 - Course Description

-- Notes: When present, these indicate if the course is available at the Bader International Study Centre, if it is available through Continuing and Distance Studies, or if there are any fees or special requirements associated with the course.
+- Notes: When present, these indicate if the course is available at Bader College, if it is available through Arts and Science Online, or if there are any fees or special requirements associated with the course.

 - Prerequisite statements: Many courses have prerequisites, that is previously completed courses or other requirements that must be met before a student may enrol in a course.
 Students who do not meet these requirements will not be allowed to enrol in the course in SOLUS.